Save Time Setting Up Your Business By Starting Off With the Right Tools

 I like to keep things simple, so I usually buy my domain names from the same company that I use to host my website: Hostgator.
 Having a single billing account with Hostgator for my domain and hosting simplifies things compared to buying a domain from one company, and your hosting from another.
 Buying your domain from Hostgator is pretty cheap too – less than the cost of eating out for dinner.

 Step 2: Sign Up With a Hosting Provider

 This is just an intimidating name for “the company that allows your website content to show up online.”
-I’m oversimpliflying things with that definition, but the main thing you need to know is that without them, no-one can see your website.
+I’m oversimplifying things with that definition, but the main thing you need to know is that without them, no-one can see your website.

 I use Hostgator and I LOVE them.
 Their customer service is fantastic, and they have an extensive library of online help.
 I usually use their live chat feature when I need assistance, and they’ve never disappointed me.
 Help has always arrived quickly, and they stay online with me until my problem is solved.

-At the time of this writing, you can sign up for a hosting package here for as little as $5.56 per month.
+At the time of this writing, you can sign up for a hosting package here for only 1 cent for your first month.